palantir/sls-packaging/readme.md

 sls-packaging also maintains a lockfile, `product-dependencies.lock`, which should be checked in to Git.
 This file is an accurate reflection of all the inferred and explicitly defined product dependencies.
 Run **`./gradlew --write-locks`** or **`./gradlew writeProductDependenciesLocks`** to update it. e.g.

 ```
-# Run ./gradlew --write-locks to regenerate this file
+# Run ./gradlew writeProductDependenciesLocks to regenerate this file
 com.palantir.auth:auth-service (1.2.0, 1.6.x)
 com.palantir.storage:storage-service (3.56.0, 3.x.x)
 com.palantir.email:email-service (1.200.3, 2.x.x) optional